Biancamgn/DECEE-AdviSync/README.md

 DECEE AdviSync is a web-based academic advising management system designed for the Department of Electronics, Computer, and Electrical Engineering (DECEE).
 It streamlines the advising process between students, faculty advisers, and department administrators — covering everything from scheduling appointments and submitting advising forms to curriculum management and clearance tracking.

+Login Credentials
+Test account credentials for evaluating the system are not included in this repository as it is publicly accessible.
+Please refer to the project documentation submitted alongside this project (see the provided Excel file via link) for the login credentials for each user role.

 ---

 ## Table of Contents